Communication is strange. It should be so easy. You say something, someone listens and understands. But it doesn’t

 Communication isn’t just about barking directives or conveying your message, it’s also about asking questions.
 Communications are a two-way street, and if you’re only going one-way then you’re going to get stuck in a dead end.

 Okay, enough with the traffic metaphors.
 There’s enough data to support the idea that communication is crucial to project success.
-Everything you do when managing a project is partially if not entirely a communicative process.
+Everything you do in project management is partially if not entirely a communicative process.
 Planning is a way to communicate your path through time to complete a series of tasks.
 Managing those tasks is a constant communicative effort with your team.
 And so on.

 You wouldn’t start a project without a plan in place, and so a communications plan is equally important, as it defines how you’re going to get the critical project information out to the people who need it, clearly and in a timely manner.

 Different projects, of course, demand different communication management styles.
 Large projects requires more structure to your communication plan, but a smaller one doesn’t mean you can just wing it.
 Communication plans must be made in context, but they must be made.

 When you formalize the process of communications in a project, you’re taking steps to make the project successful.
 If you don’t… well, you know what happens.